 The firm delivered that it has by no means helped, nor would assist, governments in subjects of cyber-espionage.

 WeChat, the maximum popular chat app in China, has issued an apology after a Chinese word that typically approaches “black foreigner” changed into translated into “nigger” via the app’s software.
-According to The Guardian, officers for the app, which serves almost 900 million users, stated that the slur changed due to the artificial intelligence software program that translates between Chinese and English.
-An American who’s presently dwelling in Shanghai determined the tricky translation after her friend chatted about being past due in a Chinese institution chat.
+According to The Guardian, officers for the app, which serves almost 900 million users, stated that the slur changed due to the artificial intelligence software program translating between Chinese and English.
+An American dwelling in Shanghai determined the tricky translation after her friend chatted about being past due in a Chinese institution chat.
 Ann James used the integrated translation characteristic, and the message “the nigger is past due” popped up.

 Related Articles :